zilmoney/zil_remit_web/README.md

 ## License

-This project is created for ZilRemit and powered by Zil Money.
+This project is created for ZilRemit and .

 ---